-In addition to the Extra Day Free promo listed above, there are some great Disneyland ticket & hotel bundle discounts.
+Want to book a hotel in addition to park tickets?
+That’s perfect, as there are great deals on Disneyland ticket & hotel bundle discounts.
 In fact, this is where the big savings come into play.
 We recommend looking for hotels that offer the “4th night free” special.
-Currently, these are the best discounts you’ll find on a Disneyland Resort or Southern California vacation…
+Currently, these are the best discounts you’ll find on a Disneyland Resort or Southern California vacation.

 If you need more info to figure out which ticket options are right for you or how many days you should spend in the parks, the rest of this post is for you.
 We’ve analyzed the different options before buying Disneyland tickets, and thought we’d share some of what we’ve learned beyond that in this post, starting with where to buy–and where NOT to buy–discount Disneyland tickets…

-If you’d prefer to purchase park tickets in person, there are other options for that–but the discounts aren’t as good.
+If you’re located in Southern California, there are other in-person options in addition to Target and Sam’s Club, but the discounts are not as good.
 These include Disneyland Good Neighbor Hotels in Anaheim, most of which are authorized sellers.
 Other options are AAA, Safeway, and Costco stores in Southern California.
 Note that these stores don’t always carry Disneyland tickets, and even when they do, sometimes the discounts are quite minimal.

 Where NOT to Buy Disneyland Tickets